 The use of heavy equipment or technological machinery is necessary for many manufacturing facilities.
 To keep the necessary parts of the business maintained, lubrication as well as cleanup from oil and flammable liquids is critical.
-Storing specific types of oils and flammable liquids on site can be dangerous for personnel and investments alike.
+Oil and flammable liquid storage on site can be dangerous for personnel and investments alike.
 Utilizing chemical storage buildings to store flammable and combustible chemicals can increase the safety of facilities and personnel working inside and outside of those facilities.

 FM Approval requires a product design standard that chemical storage lockers must meet “Class 6049 Storage Buildings and Lockers.”
 These standards include roof, wall and flooring designs to show compliance ratings for non-fire rated and fire rated chemical storage lockers constructions.

 Ventilation for Storage Building